 Tax Impact Preview generates this estimate by “pre-playing” the transaction to simulate the trades that will take place across all of the ETFs that you hold.

 Once the specific ETFs and amounts to sell have been determined, Betterment’s algorithms use the TaxMin accounting method to select the specific lots that will be sold.
-For each ETF, TaxMin selects losses first and short-term capital gains last in order to minimize the tax impacts.
+For each ETF, TaxMin strives to select losses first and short-term capital gains last in order to minimize the tax impacts.

 Tax Impact Preview sums up all the losses and gains that are expected to be realized across the different ETFs and tax lots.
 If your losses outweigh your gains, Tax Impact Preview will estimate your realized losses.
 If your gains outweigh your losses, estimated taxes owed will be displayed.